walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `true` (Boolean)

-  Determines if the verdicts are displayed with the progress bar or not.
+  Determines if the verdicts are displayed or not.

 * __showVerdictsInsideProgressBar__:

   Default: `false` (Boolean)

   Determines if the verdicts are displayed inside the progress bar or not.
-When this setting is active, the verdict viewport is ignored.
-This option overrides the value of the _showVerdicts_ one.
+When this setting is active, the verdict viewport is ignored and they won't appear on the popover if it is being showed.
+Also this option overrides the value of the _showVerdicts_ one.

 * __showErrors__: